rchain/architecture-docs/contracts/contract-design.rst

 .. [#] In addition to selecting a formally verifiable model of computation,  are investigating a few verification frameworks such as the `K-Framework`_ to achieve this.
 .. _K-Framework: http://www.kframework.org/index.php/Main_Page
 .. [#] See Scala Documentation: Reflection
-.. [#] See Scala Documentation: Sequence-Comprehensions
+.. [#] See Scala Documentation: For-Comprehensions
 .. [#] See Scala Documentation: Delimited Continuations
 .. [#] See Scala Documentation: Case Classes